robinfriedli/ThreadPool/README.md

 Locks are only used for the #join and #awaitTermination functionalities to obtain the monitor for the respective Condition.
 Workers are stored in a ConcurrentHashMap and all bookkeeping is based on atomic operations.
-This ThreadPool decides whether it is currently idle (and should fast-return join attempts) by comparing the total worker count to the idle worker count, which are two 32 bit numbers stored in a single AtomicLong making sure that if both should be updated they may be updated in a single atomic operation.
+This ThreadPool decides whether it is currently idle (and should fast-return join attempts) by comparing the total worker count to the idle worker count, which are two 32-bit numbers stored in a single AtomicLong making sure that if both should be updated they may be updated in a single atomic operation.

 Usage: